nicholasjayantylearns/shut-the-dux-up/duckie/duckie_README.md

 ### 🧠 Who It's For

-**Anyone with a product vision that needs to engage contributors by effectively translating their vision into tactical, testable chunks of work that can be triaged, prioritized and delivered by a community or team.**
+**For anyone with a big product idea who needs to turn that vision into bite-sized, testable tasks a team can actually jump in on, sort out, and ship.**

 ---